Aditya-Prakash14/Ubuntu-os-simulation/README.md

 ### Getting Started

 1. **Authentication**
-   - Use demo credentials: Username `demo`, Password `demo123`
+   - Create a new account through the comprehensive registration process
-   - Or create a new account through the multi-step registration process
+   - Or sign in with existing credentials using email/password or OAuth providers

 2. **Welcome Animation**
    - Enjoy the Apple-inspired welcome sequence